After a Black man was denied a spot in a ‘Whites-only’ cemetery in Louisiana, the graveyard has apologized

 Until this week, most of the family’s time in Oberlin there had not been so painful, Karla said.

-The mixed-race couple had first moved there to work at a nearby casino, but quickly found a welcoming community about 70 miles northwest of Lafayette where Darrell was hired as a sheriff’s deputy.
+The mixed-race couple had first moved there to work at a nearby casino, but quickly found a welcoming community about 70 miles northwest of Lafayette, where Darrell was hired as a sheriff’s deputy.
 They raised a large, blended family of seven kids — some from previous marriages, some of their own — and fostered more than 70 others.

-But the bad news for Darrell came in quick succession this winter: A stage-four cancer diagnosis in December, then two trips to the emergency room, kidney failure and a stroke.
+But the bad news for Darrell came in quick succession this winter: A Stage 4 cancer diagnosis in December, then two trips to the emergency room, kidney failure and a stroke.
 By the time he died on Sunday, his family had not even been able to put him in hospice, as his doctors had instructed.

-At the suggestion of his old buddies in the Allen Parish Sheriff’s Office, they called up Oaklin Springs.
+At the suggestion of his buddies in the Allen Parish Sheriff’s Office, they called up Oaklin Springs.
 It wasn’t until the multiracial family arrived to visit the cemetery in person that the overseer informed them there would be an issue, Karla said.

 “Are you joking?” she remembered asking the overseer.
 “I couldn’t believe I was even hearing the words she said.”